JasonGao76/students/_posts/Time_Box_Entrees/2023-09-03-Daily_Plan_Week_16.md

 ## Tuesday:
 > Team teach on Computing Bias

-> Homework for computing bias
+> Homework for Computing Bias

 ## Wednesday:
 > Talk about CPT project and start ideation

 ## Thursday:
-> Team teach
+> Team teach on Crowdsourcing

 > Continue ideation